IEC Recognized Organization (RO) Canada Programs

 FAQs

-Will IEC profiles from the previous season still be valid for the next season?
+Will my IEC profile from the previous season still be valid for the next season?

 I had an approved Working Holiday permit in the past, but my POE expired.
 I tried to apply again but it was denied, can I get approved under RO status?

 Try again!
 The regulation changed during IEC 2023.
-If you could not travel to Canada before your POE letter expired in the past, it doesn’t count as a participation anymore.
-So apply again under regular IEC, you don’t need a RO anymore.
+If you could not travel to Canada before your POE expired in the past, it no longer counts as a participation anymore.
+So apply again under regular IEC!

-If I join Stepwest waiting list for RO 2024 Season, when will I know if I have been selected?
+If I join Stepwest waiting list for the RO Season, when will I know if I have been selected?

-Joining our waiting list is completely free, but joining our waiting list does not mean that we will be reaching out to offer you a RO spot.
-If you email us to get an update on your application, unfortunately we will not be able to respond given the high number of applications.
+Joining our waiting list is completely free, but it does not mean that we will be reaching out to offer you an RO spot.
+If you email us to get an update on your application, unfortunately, we will not be able to respond given the high number of applications.

 Will I receive a work permit approval faster if I use a Recognized Organization?

-No, processing times are exactly the same as the regular IEC.
-The benefit of applying under RO status is that your invitation to apply (ITA) is guaranteed and we will give you access to a permit, that otherwise, you might not be eligible for.
+No, processing times are the exact same as under the regular IEC process (8 weeks).
+The benefit of applying under a Recognized Organization is that your Invitation to Apply (ITA) is guaranteed, and we will give you access to a permit that you might not otherwise be eligible for.

-My country of citizenship has a discontinuous requirement, will this apply under RO status?
+My country of citizenship has a discontinuance requirement; will this still apply if I submit a work permit application with an RO?

 No, it will not.
 When you apply under a RO the discontinuance requirement does not apply, as per the IRCC website.

-Example: You are from Poland, and the regulation under your Working Holiday permit says that you must wait six months to apply again under IEC.
+Example: You are from Poland, and the regulation under IEC says that you must wait six months to apply again for a second work permit category.
 This will not apply under our IEC RO Program, as we will be able to help you right away!

 FAQs (continued)

-Is my IEC work permit under RO guaranteed?
+I've been accepted under a RO, is my IEC work permit guaranteed?

-Yes, as long as you submit a truthful application, and submit all the required documents by the Government of Canada.
-Exactly like a regular IEC application.
+Yes, as long as you submit a truthful application and submit all the required documents to the Government of Canada.
+Exactly like a regular IEC work permit application.

 I currently have an IEC work permit that is about to expire, can I get preference in the waiting list?